lemoshu/AC-MT/README.md

   publisher={Elsevier}
 }
 ```
-The implementation of other SSL approaches can be referred to by the author Dr. Luo's [SSL4MIS project](https://github.com/HiLab-git/SSL4MIS).
+The implementation of other SSL approaches can be referred to the author Dr. Luo's [SSL4MIS project](https://github.com/HiLab-git/SSL4MIS).